infosec-ucalgary/magpieCTF-2025/pwn/printf1/readme.md

 - [x] ASLR
 - ret2libc? nope

+ret2libc is possible because `printf` can write memory.
+It's possible to;

+1. create a gadget
+1. use the gadget to overwrite the return address of `vuln`
+1. attempt to ret2libc

+However, because of the `exit` call, you can't actually benefit from overwriting the return address.

 ## Backstory

 "We've identified a zombie device, belonging to the hacker *Niko*, it's your task to